istanbuldatascienceacademy/De-BigDataTemmuz/Capstone-Project/readme.md

 Project Overview:

-You areee a Data Engineer at Y Company.
+You are a Data Engineer at Y Company.

 This capstone project aims to build a robust data engineering pipeline that ingests real-time data streams, processes them, and stores them in a data warehouse.
 The processed data can then be used for real-time analytics and business intelligence.